MicrosoftDocs/windows-powershell-docs/docset/windows/troubleshootingpack/invoke-troubleshootingpack.md

 ### Troubleshooting commands for all the components or devices and save all reports in C:\Diagresult
 Make a folder "DiagResult" in C:\
-then open powershell application with administrator right, type the following
+Then open PowerShell with administrator permissions and use one of the following.

 01. Apps
 **$Apps = Get-TroubleshootingPack -Path "C:\Windows\Diagnostics\System\Apps"**